Yash71/js-notes/notes.md

 to find the length of the string, use length function. <string>.length returns the length of <string>

 Unlike strings, arrays are mutable even though they are declared using 'const' keyword.

+push(): Used to insert element at the end of the array. pop(): Used to remove element from the end of the array.
+It returns the pop element which can be stored in a variable for further operations. shift(): Used to remove element from the beginning of the array.
+It returns the shifted element which can be stored in a variable for further operations. unshift(): Used to insert element at the beginning of the array.

+Both global and local variables can have same name but precedence of local variable is higher as compared to global variable.